Renato Mazzoncini: Government positions

 He was elected Chairman of the International Union of Railways (UIC) on December 1, 2016.

-In 2017, the holding has launched a new company called Mercitalia, which aims to unify the previously fragmented position of the group in the freight transport sector.
+In 2017, the holding launched a new company called Mercitalia, which aimed to unify the previously fragmented presence in railways.

+Later career

-In 2017 he has been appointed as Professor in Mobility: Infrastructure and Services at the Polytechnic University of Milan.
+He was appointed as a Professor in Mobility: Infrastructure and Services at the Polytechnic University of Milan.

-On 10 January 2018, the Board of Directors of Ferrovie dello Stato Italiane confirmed Renato Mazzoncini as Chief Executive Officer and Chief Operating Officer of the Group for 2018 - 2020.
+In 2018, Mazzoncini was elected as CEO and COO of Ferrovie dello Stato Italiane S.p.A.

-On 25 July 2018, Renato Mazzoncini was removed from his roles in Ferrovie dello Stato Italiane by the Minister of Infrastructures and Transport, Danilo Toninelli.
+On 25 July 2018, Renato Mazzoncini stepped down from his roles in Ferrovie dello Stato Italiane S.p.A, accusing the government of operating a "spoils system" after the new Transport Minister, Danilo Toninelli, dismissed the entire board of the company.